How is Forex Regulated?

 Not all websites are authorized and approved by the host country's authority, especially if they are operated overseas.
 This is why it is imperative for an individual to carefully study and examine Forex trading platforms before signing up with one, considering its diligence, transparency, and approvals from the necessary authorities.

-Australian Securities and Investments Commission (ASIC), Australia
+- Australian Securities and Investments Commission (ASIC), Australia

-Cyprus Securities and Exchange Commission (CySEC), Cyprus
+- Cyprus Securities and Exchange Commission (CySEC), Cyprus

-Federal Financial Markets Services (FFMS), Russia
+- Federal Financial Markets Services (FFMS), Russia

-Financial Sector Conduct Authority (FSCA), South Africa
+- Financial Sector Conduct Authority (FSCA), South Africa

-Swiss Federal Banking Commission (SFBC), Switzerland
+- Swiss Federal Banking Commission (SFBC), Switzerland

 - Financial Services Authority (FSA), United Kingdom

 Market sanctity at all levels can only be attained through Forex regulatory bodies.
 Although not as strong as the regulations should be, there are specific rules and regulations the brokers and the brokerage firms must follow.

-Blueberry Markets is one of the most transparent and trusted brokers in Australia.
+Blueberry Markets is one of the most transparent and trusted as evidenced by our TrustPilot rating.
 We provide trading plans and live foreign exchange charts with indicators for all types of major and minor currency pairs.
 With quick trades and even quicker withdrawals, we make Forex trading as easy as clicking a few buttons.